tmtsoftware/icd/icd-db/README.md

                            Generates a 'Missing Items' report to the given file (dir for csv) in a format based on the file's suffix (html, pdf, otherwise text/csv formatted files are generated in given dir)
   -a, --archived <outputFile>
                            Generates an 'Archived Items' report for all subsystems (or the given one) to the given file in a format based on the file's suffix (html, pdf, csv)
+  --alarms <outputFile>    Generates an 'Alarms' report for all subsystems (or the given one) to the given file in a format based on the file's suffix (html, pdf, csv)
   --allSubsystems          Include all subsystems in searches for publishers, subscribers, etc. while generating API doc (Default: only consider the one subsystem)
   --clientApi              Include subscribed events and sent commands in the API dic (Default: only include published events and received commands)
   --orientation [portrait|landscape]